Joe Biden's climate plan might be a beacon of long-overdue American climate leadership. But there's more you need to know to make that happen.

-I also recommend you bookmark Govtrack, which keeps track of bills that go through Congress.
+We also recommend you bookmark Govtrack, which keeps track of bills that go through Congress.

 You can find your elected officials in many places; Ballotpedia is likely a good place, though, because then you can find local legislation too.

-I hope this helps some of you find a silver lining as we navigate politicization of crises!
+Here's three highlights from an interview between Megan and Slate.
+You can find the full interview here.
+We hope this helps some of you find a silver lining as we navigate politicization of crises!

 Q: On denying climate change: When you were a climate change denier, how did you see what was happening in the world?
 I’m curious about your path, because I don’t know that I’ve ever talked to anyone who’s changed their mind about climate change.

 A: "I assumed the Earth is probably always changing and heating up and cooling and that’s normal.
 And then, more science was presented.
 The fires happened.
 I had to take a moment, take a deep breath, go to people that were smarter than me and listen to the science and listen to them.
-I’m a firm believer now.
+I’m a firm believer now."

 Q: On being unable to use the right words: So what do you say instead of climate change?

 A: "You just blame it on each thing.
 It’s like, oh, the fires, oh, the grasshoppers.
 I’m hoping they’re going to start connecting the dots in their own head and then, in a year or two, I can use the term climate change.
-But we’ll see.
+But we’ll see."

 Q: On success: What would success look like when talking to these politicians, and what are you hoping they’ll propose?

 A: "I’m not really asking for much right now.
 I’m just asking them to acknowledge it’s a thing that’s happening.
-If I could get that, I think that’d be just a great starting point: Man-made climate change exists.
+If I could get that, I think that’d be just a great starting point: Man-made climate change exists."